kenschneider18/go-kafka-console-consumer/README.md

 	}
 ```

-Converter plugins must expose an instance with the variable `Converter`.
+Converter plugins must expose an instance with the variable name `Converter`.

 `ConvertFields` will be passed the decoded record as a `map[string]interface{}`.
-This function should parse the record and type assert fields as necessary so they can be better represented as they're printed to the console.
+This function should parse the record and type assert fields as necessary so they can be better represented in the console.
 I will be adding an example converter soon.

 #### Compiling plugins